Gld-Mx24483/scrapays_app/README.md

 # OR using Yarn
 yarn start
 ```
+Tip: Let Metro Bundler run in its _own_ terminal.

-## Step 2: Start your Application
+## Step 3: Start the Application

-Let Metro Bundler run in its _own_ terminal.
-Open a _new_ terminal from the _root_ of your React Native project.
-Run the following command to start your _Android_ or _iOS_ app:
+ Open a _new_ terminal from the _root_ of the React Native project.
+Run the following command to start the _Android_ app:

 ### For Android